-Lean-Agile Leaders are responsible for preserving and protecting the time teams will need during each Program Increment (PI) to focus on cultivating these skills, in addition to delivering new features.
-The Innovation and Planning (IP) Iteration is a great time to create opportunities for teams to advance their skill levels in these new domains.
+Lean-Agile Leaders support the time teams need during each iteration to focus on cultivating new skills and addressing improvement opportunities.
+The Innovation and Planning (IP) Iteration also offers opportunities for teams to advance their skills.

-Learn More Derby, Esther and Diana Larson.
+Learn More Sprint retrospective techniques. https://waynedgrant.wordpress.com/2014/02/09/sprint-retrospective-techniques-3/ Derby, Esther, and Diana Larson.
 Agile Retrospectives: Making Good Teams Great.
 Pragmatic Bookshelf, 2006.
 Leffingwell, Dean.
 Scaling Software Agility: Best Practices for Large Enterprises.
 Addison-Wesley, 2007.
-Chapter 15, “Regular Reflection and Adaption.”
 Fun Retrospectives. www.funretrospectives.com TastyCupcakes.org. http://tastycupcakes.org/tag/retrospective/ Agile Retrospective Resource Wiki. http://www.retrospectivewiki.org

 Last update: 14 March 2023